Johnny1188/meicoder/README.md

-# CS-433: Class Project 2

-Code for the second project of the Machine Learning Course (CS-433) at EPFL, as part of the Machine Learning for Science projects.
+# Decoding Brain Activity

 This project focuses on decoding visual scenes from population neural activity recorded in the early visual system.
-The main contributions include applying methods from prior work to a new dataset, performing ablations and hyperparameter analyses to refine algorithmic decisions, and exploring the use of pre-trained generative models to address challenges in this data-scarce domain.
-It was done in collaboration with the [Computational Systems Neuroscience Group](https://csng.mff.cuni.cz) (CSNG) based at the Faculty of Mathematics and Physics of Charles University, Prague.

-In this document, we provide instructions on how to setup your environment to be able to run the code, and information about how the project is organized.

-## Dataset access
+## Data
-The mouse dataset was provided to us directly by the original authors from the Andreas Tolias lab, but we did not get the permission to share it with third parties.
+For instructions on getting the `cat_v1` and `mouse_v1` datasets, please refer to the README files in the respective directories `csng/cat_v1/` and `csng/mouse_v1/`.
+The `brainreader_mouse` data was provided to us directly by the original authors from the Andreas Tolias lab, but we did not get the permission to share it with third parties.
 You can email the original authors for access and use the notebook `csng/brainreader_mouse/preprocess_data.ipynb` to preprocess the raw data.

 ## Environment setup
 Setup an environment from the `environment.yaml` file and activate it ([Miniconda](https://docs.anaconda.com/free/miniconda/index.html)):